BBennemann/SmartCar-Arduino/ultrasonic_smartcar/README.md

 ## Setup and Wiring

-Below is a placeholder for the circuit diagram and a list of the main pin connections.
+Below is a image for the circuit diagram and a list of the main pin connections.

 <img src="ultrasonic_bb.jpg" width="500">